-The work at Mihama Nuclear Power Station Units 1 and 2 is expected to pioneer the decommissioning of pressurized water reactors (PWRs) while research on decommissioning is underway in partnership with universities and the Wakasa Wan Energy Research Center.
-In addition, information sharing agreements are in place with nuclear operators in US, France, Spain and South Korea, etc. on many aspects of nuclear power generation (including decommissioning) to learn from safety improvement measures in these countries.
+The work at Mihama Nuclear Power Station Units 1 and 2 is expected to pioneer the decommissioning of PWRs while research on decommissioning is underway in partnership with universities and the Wakasa Wan Energy Research Center.

+In addition, information sharing agreements are in place with nuclear operators in US, France, Spain, South Korea, etc. on many aspects of nuclear power generation (including decommissioning) to learn from safety improvement measures in these countries.

-• Cooperation with nuclear operators in Japan
+Cooperation with nuclear operators in Japan